seb-oss/ng-components/README.md

 The project will be in an archived state, meaning that no new development can be made _unless_:

--   it is meant for fixing bugs on the existing components
+-   it is meant for fixing critical and common-case bugs on the already existing components

 **Where do I go from here?**